OpenBankingUK/read-write-api-docs-pub/README.md

-# Open Banking Read-Write API
+# Open Banking Read-Write API Version 3.1.6

 The Read/Write Data API specification describes a collection of RESTful APIs that enable TPPs to access information and initiate payments for customers, by connecting to ASPSPs – securely, efficiently, and with customer consent.